dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Daisy Seeds Recipe.md

 Grow daisies in your garden with these seeds!
 While pretty to look at, daisies are toxic to cats and should not be consumed.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Daisy Seeds Recipe

 Sorting priority: 22014

-Item uid: Daisy Seeds Recipe

 # shops selling Daisy Seeds Recipe: